red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 # The problem

-Maintaining the codebase can become more complicated when test and production code is too tightly coupled.
+Maintaining the codebase can become more complicated when test and production code are too tightly coupled.
 When test and production code is too tightly coupled, adding functionality, even in small ways, causes many tests to break, often in unrelated locations.